Authentication options

 Certificates

-If encryption has been enabled and the LDAP server uses a certificate signed by an internal CA or a self-signed certificate, that certificate must be added to the the CLC Server truststore, which is located under the CLC Server installation folder at jre/lib/security/cacerts.
+If encryption has been enabled and the LDAP server uses a certificate signed by an internal CA or a self-signed certificate, that certificate must be added to the CLC Server truststore, which is located under the CLC Server installation folder at jre/lib/security/cacerts.

 This can be done using the Java keytool shipped with the CLC Server, with a command taking this form: